evanshlom/robobrain/README.md

 # RoboBrain

-Framework for developing productive and intelligent robot solutions.
+Framework for providing productive and intelligent robot solutions.